ibilalkayy/100-Days-Of-DevOps/Days/day12.md

-In the twelveth day, I have learned the following things about Linux.
+On the twelveth day, I learned the following things about Linux.

 - The command line interface will communicate with the kernel and it will give the input to the kernel to do a certain task and as a result the kernel will perform that operation.
 - In the command prompt, the path will be given to you that has two parts.